Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - In eight home games this season, Jacksonville has hit the over twice.

-- This year on the road, Indianapolis is 6-1 against the spread and 5-2 overall.

-- This year, in seven road games, Indianapolis has hit the over four times.
+- This year, in seven road games, Indianapolis has gone over the total four times.

 Powered by Data Skrive.